 Beechwood Funeral, Cemetery & Cremation Services was founded in 1873 just fourteen years after Queen Victoria selected Ottawa as the capital of the Dominion of Canada.
 At that time, city council had decreed burials were not permitted within the city limits, so Beechwood was located beyond what were then Ottawa’s boundaries.
 Stretching over 160-acres of land, Beechwood now resides on part of the original McPhail farm (100 acres) and the MacKay/Keefer estates.
 It became a prime example of the type of rural cemetery that emerged in the United States and Canada in the 19th century characterized by winding roads, picturesque vistas, wooded groves, unique landscaping, as well as monuments and markers of considerable architectural and historical interest.

 The original shareholders of The Beechwood Cemetery Company of Ottawa were prominent residents, led by Joseph M. Currier.
-After his death, Currier’s home became the official house of Canada’s Prime Ministers.
+The home originally owned by Currier would later become the official house of Canada’s Prime Ministers.

 In the 1920s, an important construction project started at Beechwood: the erection of a mausoleum.
 Built in a Gothic architecture style, (first introduced to Ottawa when the Parliament Buildings were constructed) provided a final resting place for many important Canadians including Father of Confederation William McDougall.
 Forty years later, the lower level of the mausoleum became home to a crematorium.
 At that time few people selected cremation, but now cremations outnumber casket burials 3-1.
 To meet today’s needs, Beechwood constructed a new crematorium in 2014 on different area of the property.